West Bengal: Geography

 West Bengal's climate varies from tropical savanna in the southern portions to humid subtropical in the north.
-The main seasons are summer, the rainy season, a short autumn and winter.
+The main weather seasons are summer, the rainy season, a short autumn and winter.
 While the summer in the delta region is noted for excessive humidity, the western highlands experience a dry summer like northern India.
 The highest daytime temperatures range from 38 to 45 °C. At night, a cool southerly breeze carries moisture from the Bay of Bengal.
 In early summer, brief squalls and thunderstorms known as Kalbaisakhi, or Nor'westers, often occur.
 West Bengal receives the Bay of Bengal branch of the Indian Ocean monsoon that moves in a southeast to northwest direction.
 Monsoons bring rain to the whole state from June to September.
 Heavy rainfall of above 250 cm is observed in the Darjeeling, Jalpaiguri, and Cooch Behar district.
 During the arrival of the monsoons, low pressure in the Bay of Bengal region often leads to the formation of storms in the coastal areas.
 Winter (December–January) is mild over the plains with average minimum temperatures of 15 °C. A cold and dry northern wind blows in the winter, substantially lowering the humidity level.
-The Darjeeling Himalayan Hill region experiences a harsh winter, with occasional snowfall.
+The Darjeeling Himalayan hill region experiences a harsh winter, with occasional snowfall.